BergQuester/v8tr.github.io/_drafts/2018-10-25-static-dynamic-frameworks-and-libraries.md

 ### Introduction

 Frameworks and libraries are everywhere: *UIKit*, *Foundation*, *WatchKit*, *GameKit*, you name it - all of these are from Apple standard library and chances high that you are using lots of them in your current project.
-I'd venture to guess that you are also familiar with *CocoaPods* and *Carthage* that help you manage third parties in your *Xcode* project.
+I'd venture to guess that you are also familiar with *CocoaPods* and *Carthage* that help you manage third parties in *Xcode* projects.

 Despite most of *iOS* and *macOS* developers deal with libraries and frameworks on daily basis and intuitively understand what they are, there is lack of understanding how they work under the hood and how they differ.